an article by Neil MacQueen

 Christian software for kids has existed for two decades, and new titles are beginning to emerge specifically for tablets, iPads, and smartphones.
 Some are free; most are between $.99 and $1.99.
 The best place to look for them is on your device’s “app store.”
 You can also google them.
 There are some turkeys, so make sure to read users reviews, and try before you buy.

-Here are few noteworthy choices.
+Here are few noteworthy choices (updated since this article was originally published).
 Most are rather “limited,” or one-dimensional, or rather “young,” –but if you’re looking for an “app” you can start with these:

 An ipad/iphone app for preschoolers.
 ABC’s of God includes letter recognition, handwriting, capital and lower case matching and word searches with Bible verses and what God is like.
 Kids choose a letter of the alphabet to “play” and each letter describes an attribute of God, such as Gracious, Zealous, and Truthful, and includes a simple verse.